What is employers' liability insurance?

 Employee illness claims

-Employers’ liability insurance can help if someone works for you and claims their job caused an illness.
+Employers’ liability insurance can help if staff say their job caused an illness.

 Employee injury claims

-When employees are injured because of their work for you, employers’ liability insurance could help with legal defence and compensation costs.
+Say employees are hurt because of their work for you.
+Employers’ liability insurance could help with legal defence and compensation costs.

 This might apply if:

-- Stock isn’t stored safely and a pile of boxes falls on to someone
+- Stock is stored unsafely and falls on to someone

-- The right manual handling training isn’t given, and a staff member hurts their back
+- Manual handling training isn’t given, and a staff member hurts their back

 - Employees trip on uneven flooring in your office.